nushell/nushell.github.io/commands/docs/ansi_link.md

 title: ansi link
 categories: |
   platform
-version: 0.76.0
+version: 0.77.0
 platform: |
-  Add a link (using OSC 8 escape sequence) to the given string
+  Add a link (using OSC 8 escape sequence) to the given string.
 usage: |
-  Add a link (using OSC 8 escape sequence) to the given string
+  Add a link (using OSC 8 escape sequence) to the given string.
 ---

 # <code>{{ $frontmatter.title }}</code> for platform